OlivierLD/ROB/raspberry-sailor/MUX-implementations/NMEA-multiplexer-basic/HOWTO.md

 ```
 $ ssh pi@192.168.50.10
 ```
-Similarly, you can also use `VNC`.
+Similarly, as already mentioned above, you can also use `VNC`.
-You need - using `sudo raspi-config` from the command line - to enable `VNC`, and make sure you boot to a desktop (not command line).
+You need - using `sudo raspi-config` from the command line - to enable `VNC`, and make sure you boot to a graphical desktop (not to the command line).
 Once done, you can use a VNC-viewer from another machine, and see the Raspberry Pi's desktop !
 ![VNC](./doc_resources/VNCDesktop.png)